JetBrains/Qodana/topics/qodana-yaml.md

 disableSanityInspections: true
 ```

-## Configure License audit
+## Configure license audit

-You can run the [License audit](license-audit.xml) feature by enabling the `CheckDependencyLicenses` inspection:
+You can run the [license audit](license-audit.xml) feature by enabling the `CheckDependencyLicenses` inspection:

 ```yaml
 include: